panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/how-to-find-the-set-difference-between-two-lists-linq.md

 ---
-title: 'Postupy: Hledání množinových rozdílů mezi dvěma seznamy (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: b5b25474-10a8-4df6-aab5-75621bb6b68e ms.openlocfilehash: a5c08e270059cd4ab127051d091deff221091fbc
+title: 'Postupy: Hledání množinových rozdílů mezi dvěma seznamy (LINQ)' ms.date: 07/20/2015 ms.assetid: b5b25474-10a8-4df6-aab5-75621bb6b68e
+ms.openlocfilehash: cd33c08416cce5afb6cf7507335f753160b8c6ff
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65593459"
+ms.locfileid: "74344588"
 ---
-# <a name="how-to-find-the-set-difference-between-two-lists-linq-visual-basic"></a>Postupy: Hledání množinových rozdílů mezi dvěma seznamy (LINQ) (Visual Basic)
+# <a name="how-to-find-the-set-difference-between-two-lists-linq-visual-basic"></a>How to: Find the Set Difference Between Two Lists (LINQ) (Visual Basic)
-Tento příklad ukazuje způsob použití LINQ k porovnání dvou seznamů řetězců a výstup těchto řádků, které jsou v names1.txt, ale ne v names2.txt.
+This example shows how to use LINQ to compare two lists of strings and output those lines that are in names1.txt but not in names2.txt.

-### <a name="to-create-the-data-files"></a>K vytvoření datových souborů
+### <a name="to-create-the-data-files"></a>To create the data files

-1. Zkopírujte names1.txt a names2.txt na složku řešení, jak je znázorněno v [jak: Kombinace a porovnávání kolekcí řetězců (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-combine-and-compare-string-collections-linq.md).
+1. Copy names1.txt and names2.txt to your solution folder as shown in [How to: Combine and Compare String Collections (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-combine-and-compare-string-collections-linq.md).

 ## <a name="example"></a>Příklad